Optical character recognition

-Optical character recognition or optical character reader (OCR) is the electronic or mechanical conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene photo (for example the text on signs and billboards in a landscape photo) or from subtitle text superimposed on an image (for example: from a television broadcast).
+Optical character recognition (OCR) or optical character reader is the electronic or mechanical conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene photo (for example the text on signs and billboards in a landscape photo) or from subtitle text superimposed on an image (for example: from a television broadcast).

 Widely used as a form of data entry from printed paper data records – whether passport documents, invoices, bank statements, computerized receipts, business cards, mail, printed data, or any suitable documentation – it is a common method of digitizing printed texts so that they can be electronically edited, searched, stored more compactly, displayed online, and used in machine processes such as cognitive computing, machine translation, (extracted) text-to-speech, key data and text mining.
 OCR is a field of research in pattern recognition, artificial intelligence and computer vision.

 Early versions needed to be trained with images of each character, and worked on one font at a time.
 Advanced systems capable of producing a high degree of accuracy for most fonts are now common, and with support for a variety of image file format inputs.
 Some systems are capable of reproducing formatted output that closely approximates the original page including images, columns, and other non-textual components.

 History

 Early optical character recognition may be traced to technologies involving telegraphy and creating reading devices for the blind.
 In 1914, Emanuel Goldberg developed a machine that read characters and converted them into standard telegraph code.
 Concurrently, Edmund Fournier d'Albe developed the Optophone, a handheld scanner that when moved across a printed page, produced tones that corresponded to specific letters or characters.

 In the late 1920s and into the 1930s, Emanuel Goldberg developed what he called a "Statistical Machine" for searching microfilm archives using an optical code recognition system.
 In 1931, he was granted US Patent number 1,838,389 for the invention.
-The patent was acquired by IBM.